 No one likes to think about the possibility of their own disability or the disability of a loved one.
 However, as we'll see below, the statistics are clear that we should all plan for at least a temporary disability.
-This issue of The Wealth Advisor examines the eye-opening statistics surrounding disability and some of the common disability planning options.
+This issue of The Wealth Counselor examines the eye-opening statistics surrounding disability and some of the common disability planning options.
+Disability planning is one area where we can give each and every one of our clients great comfort in knowing that, if the day comes for themselves or a loved one, they will be prepared.

-Most Americans Will Face At Least a Temporary Disability
+Most Clients Will Face At Least a Temporary Disability

 The average length of service was 312 days, and 70% of in-home patients were 65 years of age or older.
 Patient age is particularly important as more Americans live past age 65.
 The U.S. Department of Health and Human Services Administration on Aging tells us that Americans over 65 are increasing at an impressive rate: